 & Graduate Chemistry Advisor

 Documents and FAQ for Undergraduate Students

-- Change of major/minor application (PDF): To add a minor in chemistry, complete this form and submit it to the Chemistry and Biochemistry Department office.
+- Change of major/minor application (PDF): To add a minor in chemistry, complete this form and submit it via email to one of our undergraduate advisors listed above.

 - Freshmen Advising Form (DOCX)